PaulBreard/PokeApp/README.md

 # PokeApp
-iOS app based on pokeapi.co API
+iOS app based on pokeapi.co API © 2013–2018 Paul Hallet and PokéAPI contributors.
+Pokémon and Pokémon character names are trademarks of Nintendo.

 ## Changelog

+### 5.3
+- Redesigned homescreen
+- Added user name and pop up at first launch if user name is not set (user name can be edited in the settings)

 ### 5.2.3
 - Added Pokémon ID number to the Pokémon list